alexgdebeer/GeothermalEnsembleMethods/README.md

  - Check whether things are still working for this model after the repository refactor.
 ### Channel
  - Add feedzone locations.
- - Figure out what the mean upflow should be, and the marginal standard deviations.
  - Figure out what the level width should be.
  - Set up mechanism to save true parameters, states and data to file.
  - Develop method for visualising the permeability structure and upflow locations of model.